 Put left ball of foot up against the wall, slanted at about a 30 degree angle with heel resting on floor.
 Keep toes straight and support with hands on wall.
 With left leg straight, press entire body forward towards the wall.
-Hold 30 seconds and repeat.
+Hold 30 seconds and repeat on other side as well.